 In this paper we propose a new model for calculation of interference levels in wireless multi-hop ad-hoc networks.
 This model takes into account the number of nodes, density of nodes, multi-hop characteristics of the network, and relay traffic.
+The expected values of C/I are used to determine radio channel capacity and useful data output rates (throughput) per node.

 In mobile ad-hoc networks users could move around freely at all times.
-Therefore, finding good estimations for the expected values of C/I requires access to accurate information regarding movement patterns and the exact location of all nodes at any moment.
+Therefore, one may expect that finding good estimations for C/I would require access to accurate information regarding movement patterns and the exact location of all nodes at any moment.
 Our model in this paper uses a regular lattice for possible locations of mobile nodes.
-We show here that this simplifies the problem regarding localization of mobile nodes and allows us to calculate the expected values of C/I.
+This may seem contradictory to the complete freedom of movement of nodes in ad-hoc networks.
+Yet, we show that introduction of the regular lattice simplifies computations and allows us to calculate an upper bound on the expected values of C/I that also holds for moving nodes with random positions.

 The structure of this article is as follows.
-In section II we describe and justify our model.
-The interference level depends not only on generated new traffic per node, but also on relay traffic that is hopping from a source to a destination throughout the network.
+In section II we describe our model.
+Interference levels in ad-hoc networks depends not only on generated new traffic per node, but also on relay traffic that is hopping from source to destination throughout the network.
 The amount of relay traffic in an ad-hoc network depends directly on the number of hops from any arbitrary source to any other destination.
 We compute in section III the exact hop distribution in our proposed model.
 In section IV we show the relation between the mean value of traffic per node (the sum of a node's own traffic and traffic relayed by that node) and the average hopcount.
-In section V we derive formulas for computation of the expected values of carrier to interference ratio in wireless ad-hoc networks.
-Our analysis of C/I, enables us to study the effect of increasing network size, changing network density and routing overhead on performance and stability of the network.
-In section VI we evaluate our model critically and propose follow-up studies.
-We summarize our conclusions in section VII.
+In section V we derive a formula for computation of the expected values of carrier to interference ratio as function of the network size, network density and traffic per node.
+In section VI we focus on capacity of wireless ad-hoc networks and analyze effects of variation in overall network size, network density and input traffic on data through per node.
+In section VII we evaluate our model critically.
+We summarize our conclusions in section VIII.